Skip to main content

 Retirement Plan Overview - 401(k) Plans

-Updated over 3 months ago
+Updated over a week ago

-A 401(k) plan is a type of profit-sharing plan that enables employees to set aside a portion of their salary for retirement savings.
+Description: A 401(k) plan is a type of profit-sharing plan that enables employees to set aside a portion of their salary for retirement savings.
 These plans often include matching contributions from employers, which can significantly boost employee participation.
 One of the key advantages of a 401(k) is the option to make pre-tax contributions, which can lower the taxable income for both the employer and the employee.

-401(k) plans can be established by a variety of business structures, including sole proprietorships, partnerships, corporations (both S and C), and non-profit organizations.
+Suitability: 401(k) plans can be established by a variety of business structures, including sole proprietorships, partnerships, corporations (both S and C), and non-profit organizations.
 However, government entities are not eligible to set up 401(k) plans.

-A 401(k) plan can receive multiple types of contributions:
+Contributions: A 401(k) plan can receive multiple types of contributions:

 • Employer Contributions: These contributions can be either non-elective (not dependent on how much an employee contributes) or matching (applying a formula based on how much each employee contributes).